magdalazari/lgm_mutualism/README.md

 the Little man task was also administered in baseline, 2nd and 4th year, but: when administered in the baseline assessment a customized program designed by ABCD was used, whereas the 2-year and 4-year follow-up assessments a task presented in the Inquisit system from Millisecond was used.

 Questions/to do's:
-1. What is the difference between: age corrected, uncorrected, raw, theta, computed, fully-corrected T-score?
-(ABCD recommends using uncorrected scale or raw scores)
-2. Remote assessments in the 2-year and 4-year follow-up protocols used a Flanker task using the Inquisit system from Millisecond.
+1. Remote assessments in the 2-year and 4-year follow-up protocols used a Flanker task using the Inquisit system from Millisecond.
 This task was designed to mimic the NIH Toolbox Flanker task as closely as possible, but should I keep the test?
-3. I must find a way to exclude the subjects that did not take part in measurements 2 and 3.
+2. I must find a way to exclude the subjects that did not take part in measurements 2 and 3 (do I though?)
-4. Is the MCAR test useful to address the missing data?
-5. Find a way to summarise/visualise each columns values (to see how many are not available).
-6. I found the excel that describes the visit types for each participant/wave: 1 = In person, 2 = Remote, 3 = Hybrid
+3. I should test/look up the little man task
+4. Maybe the file nc_y_flkr has more answers (on the millisecond task), I get an error though.
+It is only in times 2 and 3, so it is still useless but has mean response times for some versions of the task)
+5. WISC has no wm tests
+6. 	tfmri_nb_all_beh_c0b_mrt=Average reaction time for all correct responses to 0 back stimuli during run 1 and run 2
+7. 	tfmri_nb_all_beh_c2b_mrt=Average reaction time for all correct responses to 2 back stimuli during run 1 and run 2